selankon/easyrtc-frontend/README.md

   var socketServer = io.listen(webServer, {"log level":1});
   var socketServer = io.listen(httpsServer, {"log level":1});
   ```
-2. Add your easyrtc-frontend files to the server avoiding create a new one
+2. Add the easyrtc-frontend files to the server avoiding create a new one
-in `/lib/easyrtc_default_options.js`
+in.
+Configure it in `/lib/easyrtc_default_options.js`

   ```javascript
   // App Options